 Where can I ask for help?

 Feel free to ask a Dynatrace ONE representative for help—just start a chat from within the Dynatrace web UI.
-You can also post your questions in our Dynatrace Answers user forum.
+You can also post your questions in our Dynatrace Community user forum.

 Our primary goal right now is to support you as much as possible during the transition to enhanced user action naming.
 We’ve extensively gathered customer feedback in the past months that we’ve rolled into this release.
 We continue to look forward to your ideas and input on how we can further improve user action naming.